DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: METHODOLOGY

 \subsection{Problem Statement}

-We focus on solving long-term robot task planning problems with LLMs.
-We consider a mobile robot that moves in household environments and performs different long-term tasks.
-Given a 3D scene graph defined in programming code as environment representation and NL descriptions of domain and problem specifications, the LLM will generate the necessary PDDL planning files, and decompose the long-term task goal in the problem instances into a sequence of sub-goals for generating corresponding sub-problems autoregressively, such that an automated task planner can solve.
+We focus on solving long-term robot task planning problems with LLMs and consider mobile robot navigation tasks in household environments.
+The approach can also be generalized to other use cases.
+Given a SG as environment representation and domain and problem descriptions in NL, the LLM will generate the PDDL planning files and decompose the long-term goal into a sequence of sub-goals for solving the corresponding sub-problems autoregressively.

-In order to distinguish the \textit{object} keyword in PDDL from objects in scene graphs, in the following, we refer to the scene graphs objects as \textit{items}.
-Additionally, we define \textit{agent} as an object type in the domain file and \textit{robot} as an instance of \textit{agent} in the problem file.
-Furthermore, we assume full observability of all nodes in the scene graphs.
+To distinguish the \textit{object} keyword in PDDL from objects in SGs, in the following, we refer to the objects in SGs as \textit{items}.
+We define \textit{agent} as an object type in the domain file and \textit{robot} as an instance of \textit{agent} in the problem file.
+Furthermore, we assume full observability of all nodes in the SGs.